jchua204/AsyncTaskDB/README.md

 It is intended to act as an example for students in Mr B's App Coding class.

 It is released under the BSD 3-Clause License.
 See the License.md file for full details.

+NOTE: The ATDatabaseHelper.java file contains Code which was originally from https://github.com/mrhardman23/EmployeeDatabase .